mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 1. **Go to [https://maplibre.org/maputnik/](https://maplibre.org/maputnik/)** to view the Maputnik style editor.
 2. **Load the Protomaps Light style** under Open > Gallery Styles > Protomaps Light.
-3. **Zoom in on Auckland** and then find Waiheke Island in the map panel on the right
+3. **In the map panel on the right** pan and zoom in on Auckland, then find Waiheke Island
 4. **Change from Map to Inspect** from the drop-down in the top bar, this will allow you to hover and see all of the tile layers and attributes
 5. **Change back from Inspect to Map** from the drop-down in the top bar
 6. **Click on Expand** in the top left corner to see all the map layers